-The idea we wanted to implement is that CMS does not get in the way of how you create your contest and your tasks (unless you want to).
+Our idea is that CMS does not get in the way of how you create your contest and your tasks (unless you want to).
 We think that every national IOI selection team and every contest administrator has a preferred way of developing the tasks, and of storing their data in the filesystem, and we do not want to change the way you work.